icon-project/documentation/score/writing-score.md

 ## Purpose

-You can understand how to write SCORE
+You can understand how to write SCORE.

 ## Prerequisite